Mortimer333/Dito/README.md

 ## Create component

 ### Structure
-Dito expects you to create specific structure of files, so script knows where to search for specific data:
+Dito expects you to create specific structure of files, so the script knows where to search for data:
 ```
 components/
 -- element-one/